 Section II

-Part 1: Human Subjects Research Application Process
+Part 1: Human Subjects eResearch Application Process

 Investigators are required to submit an application for IRB review prior to initiating a research project.
 The Human Subjects Office requires all new project applications be submitted using HawkIRB.
-HawkIRB is an online application submission tool that uses “smart form” technology to guide investigators through the application process.
+HawkIRB is an esubmission tool that uses “smart form” technology to guide investigators through the application process.
 Instructions for completing the new project application are contained within each section of the HawkIRB system.
 Many educational sessions are held when new aspects of the system are introduced.
 HSO staff are available for consultation and help using the system.
 Please refer to the list on our HawkIRB FAQ page.

 1.A Beginning the IRB New Project Application